Your parenting knowledge should grow as your child does. Tips from our experts can help.

 - repeating words or phrases

 ASD treatment focuses on addressing those three core symptoms.
-While it is often treated medically to calm down activity level and increase attention, the most commonly used approach is known as applied behavior analysis (ABA).
+While comorbid psychiatric issues are often treated medically to calm down activity levels, increase attention and address anxiety, the most commonly used approach to address symptoms of autism is known as applied behavior analysis (ABA).

 ABA systematically analyzes skills, monitors data, and builds up each skill area individually through positive reinforcement.
 The focus is specifically on improving behavior, to increase communication and compliance and to decrease the frustration and disruptive behaviors that often accompany ASD.
 It is typically done in the home or community settings, but can be done in school as well.
 The sooner this intervention is used, the better the outcome in terms of improvements to an individual’s ability to communicate and interact with others.
 This can ultimately result in an increased quality of life for the whole family.